Maceris/Hemera/docs/types.md

 a : int[]
 ```

-Both static and dynamic arrays will be cautocast to array views if
+Both static and dynamic arrays will be autocast to array views if
 provided to a function with an array view parameter.

 The range operators can be used to grab a view from indexes in an array.